Satyajit Ray Film and Television Institute

 Satyajit Ray Film and Television Institute (SRFTI) is a film and television institute located in Kolkata, West Bengal, India.
-Named after Indian filmmaker Satyajit Ray, the institute provides higher and professional education and technical expertise in the art and technique of film-making and television production.
+Named after renowned Indian filmmaker Satyajit Ray, the institute provides higher and professional education and technical expertise in the art and technique of film-making and television production.
 Established in 1995, the institute is an autonomous society funded by Ministry of Information and Broadcasting, Government of India.

 A member of CILECT (International Liaison Centre of Schools of Cinema and Television), in 2019 SRFTI was ranked among the best film schools in the world, along with the Film and Television Institute of India (FTII) and the National School of Drama, New Delhi by the CEOWorld Magazine.

 History

 The SRFTI was established in 1995, and registered as a Society on 18 August 1995 under the West Bengal Societies Registration Act, 1961, and is an autonomous society funded by Ministry of Information and Broadcasting, Government of India.
 It has been named after acclaimed Indian film director, Satyajit Ray.
-The first session began on September 1, 1996, while Dr Debasish Majumdar joined as the institute's first director in 1997.
+The first session began on 1 September 1996, while Dr Debasish Majumdar joined as the institute's first director in 1997.

-Administration

-The institute is governed by an autonomous body with Governing Council, Standing Finance Committee and an Academic Council.
-The institute is under the Ministry of Information and Broadcasting of the Government of India.

-It has the following departments in the Film Wing: